Telematic performance

 The term telematic performance refers to a live performance (art, dance, music, etc.) which makes use of telecommunications and information technology to distribute the performers between two or more locations.

 While this may involve use of conventional videoconferencing technology, it has more recently come to mean the use of internet technologies.
 Performance groups my also refer to their events as internet concerts, online jamming, or teleconcerts.

 History

 On June 21, 1982, The first International Summer Solstice Radio Broadcast.
 Created by Charlie Morrow.
 Produced by New Wilderness Foundation and WNYC FM.
-Celebrating the first day of summer (and winter below the equator) with a satellite mix of live events in Sweden, the USA, New Zealand, Canada, Denmark, and Italy.
+Celebrating the first day of summer (and winter below the equator) with a satellite mix of live events in Sweden, the US, New Zealand, Canada, Denmark, and Italy.
 The solstice jam in real time concluded the show.

+On May 29, 1984 from the Rai Uno studios in Roma, live in the show "Mister Fantasy" hosted by Carlo Massarini, the italian composer and singer Franco Battiato performed his piece "Proprietà Proibita" in the first video telematic concert.
+Battiato and the musician Mino di Martino where in the main studio Roma, Filippo Destrieri in Napoli, Giusto Pio e Saro Cosentino in Milano and Francesco Messina in another remote studio also in Roma.